rabbitmq/rabbitmq-website/site/feature-flags.md

 back the version or add a cluster member using the old version once new feature flags are enabled.

-To enable a feature flag, use `rabbitmqctl enable_feature_flag`:
+**To enable a feature flag**, use `rabbitmqctl enable_feature_flag`:

 <pre class="lang-bash">
 rabbitmqctl enable_feature_flag &lt;name&gt;
 </pre>

-To verify the feature flags' states again with the `list_feature_flags` command.
+The `list_feature_flags` command can be used again to verify the feature flags' states.
 Assuming all feature flags were disabled initially, here is the state after enabling the `quorum_queue` feature flag:

 <pre class="lang-bash" style="line-height: 1.2em;">
 rabbitmqctl -q --formatter pretty_table list_feature_flags